Chronic Headaches

 • Cluster headaches are more common in men and are characterized by severe pain around one eye; they do not switch from one side to the other.
 They last for less than three hours and may happen several times a day.
 Months or years may pass between cluster headache attacks, but then they may occur daily for weeks.

-• Rare headache disorders include very severe types of headaches -- such as paroxysmal hemicrania, idiopathic stabbing headache, and new daily persistent headache -- that cause intense and jabbing head pain.
+• Rare headache disorders include very severe types of headaches -- such as paroxysmal hemicrania, idiopathic stabbing headache (can cause intense and jabbing head pain), and new daily persistent headache.

 Secondary headaches have known causes that can range from mild (like sinus or allergy problems) to more serious (like blocked or narrowed blood vessels, a tumor, cerebrospinal fluid leak, or infection).
 Although rare, some can be severe and cause concerning symptoms like loss of consciousness, double vision, or stroke-like symptoms.